noudio/MrMessy/README.md

 Funfacts:
 1) The pictures of the instruments are from ones that I own personally.
-2) All sensible intrument controls (knobs, displays etc.) can have callback code attached, currently only the powerbuttons and topleft corners are functional.
+2) All useful intrument controls (knobs, displays etc.) are defined and can have callback code attached, but currently only the powerbuttons and topleft corners are functional in that way.
-3) The instruments are resizeable in the most strangest of ways.
+3) The instruments are resizeable in the most strangest of ways 🙃.
 4) Press the top-left corner of an instrument, to have the window as a borderless desktop app

 Current state: Initial commit